openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-fetching.rst

 .. note::

-   the SRCREV loses its functionality if you specify this variable.
-However, SRCREV is still used to label the archive after a fetch even though it does not define what is fetched.
+   the :term:`SRCREV` loses its functionality if you specify this variable.
+   However, :term:`SRCREV` is still used to label the archive after a fetch even though it does not define what is fetched.

 Here are a couple of other behaviors worth mentioning: